-$2.1\,$ STOCK OPTIONS.
-The Committee may, in its discretion, grant Incentive Stock Options or Non-Statutory Stock Options to purchase shares of Common Stock to such eligible persons under Section $1.4\,$ as may be selected by the Committee.
+2.1 STOCK OPTIONS.
+The Committee may, in its discretion, grant Incentive Stock Options or Non-Statutory Stock Options to purchase shares of Common Stock to such eligible persons under Section 1.4 as may be selected by the Committee.

-The Committee may in its sole discretion, either at the time of grant of an option or thereafter, determine that a Participant who exercises an option (the "Original Option") shall receive a new option (a "Replacement Option") for up to the number of shares acquired upon exercise of the Original Option and with an option price and other terms determined pursuant to Sections 2.2 and 2.3 hereof (treating the date of exercise of the Original Option as the date of the grant of the Replacement Option) and with the same expiration date as the expiration date of the Original Option; and the Committee may in its sole discretion impose conditions in connection with such issuance of Replacement Options consistent with the goal of encouraging stock ownership by employees, including without limitation, holding period requirements for shares received upon exercise of the Original Option or restrictions delaying the exercisability of the Replacement Option.
+The Committee may in its sole discretion, either at the time of grant of an option or thereafter, determine that a Participant who exercises an option (the "Original Option") shall receive a new option (a "Replacement Option") for up to the number of shares acquired upon exercise of the Original Option and with an option price and other terms determined pursuant to Sections 2.2 and 2.3 hereof (treating the date of exercise of the Original Option as the date of the grant of the Replacement Option) and with the same expiration date as the expiration date of the Original Option; and the Committee may in its sole discretion impose conditions in connection with such issuance of Replacement Options consistent with the goal of encouraging stock ownership by employees, including without limitation, holding period requirements for shares received upon exercise of the Original Option.
 In no event shall any such Replacement Option include a provision for an automatic grant of another Replacement Option of the type described in the preceding sentence.